Showing all 31 results

 Melissa officinalis.
 Perennial.

 Living in the Northwest we have always wished we could grow citrus.
 You could try to grow lemons in a greenhouse or you could simply throw this seed all around your garden.
 A strong lemon balm tea is a great substitute for lemon juice in most recipes.
-Quedlinburger Niederliegende is higher in essential oil content than the common lemon balm, & yields lots of leaves.
-Lemon balm tea, when sweetened with honey, is used medicinally to help with stress, indigestion, & headaches.
+Quedlinburger Niederliegende is higher in essential oil content than the common lemon balm, and yields lots of leaves.
+Lemon balm tea, when sweetened with honey, is used medicinally to help with stress, indigestion, and headaches.
 We have also used it when brewing mead (honey wine) with great success.
 This easy-to-grow perennial belongs in every garden.

 Out of Stock